AR-droid/JNARDDC-LCA-PORTAL/memory_bank/project_brief.md

 - **For MSMEs:** Removes the technical barrier of LCA via Natural Language Processing (NLP).
 - **For Exporters:** Provides CBAM & ISO 14040 compliant reporting.
-- **For JNARRDC:** Acts as a sovereign data-gathering engine to build the "Indian National LCI Database."
+- **For JNARDDC:** Acts as a sovereign data-gathering engine to build the "Indian National LCI Database."

 ---